AllenNeuralDynamics/aind-analysis-job-dispatch/README.md

 1. **Job Dispatch** (this repository) → Creates job input models
 2. **Analysis Wrapper** → Processes each job using the input models
-3. **Results Collection** → Aggregates outputs from all parallel workers

 See the [aind-analysis-pipeline-template](https://github.com/AllenNeuralDynamics/aind-analysis-pipeline-template) for a complete workflow example.